 In Southwest Reno Creek (Figure 7.6), the Green front is well developed in the north-central portion of the unit.
-The Purple, Red, and Orange fronts display good continuity, are widely distributed, and host the majority of resources in the Southwest Unit.
-The Blue sandstone is not present and is not mineralized in this area.
+The Purple, Red, and Orange fronts display good continuity, are widely distributed, and host the majority of resources in the Southwest Reno Creek Unit.
+The Blue sandstone is not present in this area.